Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ./pre-setup.sh
 ```

-You can safely remove this file once it has finished running as it will have copied the files & created the container image.
+You can safely remove this file once it has finished running.

 ## Post-Setup
 Once the server has finished starting for the 1st time we are going to exit out of the live-logs by pressing **Ctrl + C**